 Tapioca pancakes.
 These are made from tapioca flour and filled with either sweet or savoury fillings.
-For a savoury option try ham, cheese and tomato, or if you feel like something sweet, Nutella and a small serve of banana make great options.
+For a savoury option try ham, cheese and tomato, or if you feel like something sweet, Nutella and a small serve of banana (unripe) make great low FODMAP options.

 Biscuits & sweet tea.
 Globo Biscoitos are super popular on the beach and are often paired with sweet mate leaf tea.
 The biscoito biscuits are donut shaped and are very dry, slightly sweet (or salty depending on the flavor you get) and crunchy.
 They can be bought for just a couple of dollars.
 The biscuits themselves are made from: Tapioca starch, water, coconut oil, eggs, milk, and salt (the biscuits are very dry and my guess is that the amount of milk per serve should be well within low FODMAP limits).
 Mate tea has not been tested for FODMAPs yet, so a better option would be to grab a bottle of water or soft drink instead.

 Pipoca (popcorn).
 When I was in Rio it felt like popcorn season as there were popcorn vendors everywhere.
 Here you have two options of plain salted popcorn or caramelised popcorn.
 The caramelised popcorn will have a small amount of lactose and is sweetened with sugar (take a lactase tablet if you are concerned).
 I opted for the plain salted popcorn.
 If you are a coeliac just check the vendor isn’t working with a caramel sauce that contains gluten (normally they have the sauce packets visible).